caush/Clickbait/README.md

    		"A new study, published this Wednesday by ...", ...],
  	"targetCaptions": ["(Flikr/USDA)"]
  	}

-### Output
+We extract the [instances.jsonl](Data/Original/clickbait17-train-170630/instances.jsonl) file from the "clickbait17-train-170630.zip" file.
+There are 19538 entries.
+We do not keep the media files.

+Note that some of the entries do not have postText.
+We will remove them for the training.

+##### Truth
-The posts in the training and test sets have been judged on a 4-point scale [0, 0.3, 0.66, 1] by at least five annotators.
+The posts in the training and test sets have been judged on a 4-point scale (0, 0.3, 0.66, 1) by at least five annotators.

 	{
 	"id": "608999590243741697",